 Physio and the youth of today: a hot topic with summer sports and activity in full swing.

-Injury among the young is often missed because they themselves are less aware of the impact of an injury.
+Injury among the young is often missed because they themselves are less aware of its impact.
 They might simply see it as an inconvenience that resulted in them not running as fast or scoring the winning goal.
-Secondly, because they are resilient, they will bounce back quicker resulting in a problem at a later time or even later in life.
-Plus injuries can occur because the warm-up has been brief or even non- existent.
+Secondly, because they are resilient, they will bounce back quicker, resulting in a problem at a later time or even later in life.
+Plus, injuries can occur because the warm-up has been brief or even non-existent.

-Physios are trained in all aspects of treating an injury with early intervention getting the best results.
-Not only that, Physiotherapists can provide exercises to improve strength and help with flexibility to avoid further damage or new injury.
+Physiotherapists are trained in all aspects of treating injuries, with early intervention achieving the best results.
+They can also provide exercises to improve strength and help with flexibility to avoid further damage or new injuries.
 Our very own Isabel Howse is an excellent example and our resident physiotherapist who specialises in dance injuries.

-Having worked with The Royal Ballet in their upper and lower school.
-She is highly experienced working with dancers through their training and developing years with a focus on correcting dance technique to prevent injury recurring.
+Having worked with The Royal Ballet in their upper and lower schools, she is highly experienced in working with dancers through their training and development years, focusing on correcting dance technique to prevent injury recurrence.

 Did you see the clue there?

 Physio is not only for when things go wrong, to get the patient back out onto the field or the dancer back on the stage.
-Oh no there is far more and in fact greater benefits to working with a physio.
+There are far more and, in fact, greater benefits to working with a physiotherapist.

 1. Strength and conditioning when younger can provide lifelong access to sport and activity.